 Student retention is the re-enrollment of (typically) undergraduate students from college matriculation through the completion of a college degree.
 Student retention cohorts may be defined in various ways, e.g., first-time full-time, first-time part-time, etc..
 Likewise, the retention rate may be calculated in different ways such as from the freshman to sophomore year, or from the first fall enrollment through the expected graduation date.

 The SAT composite score is the sum of the test-taker’s scores on the three sections of the SAT Reasoning Test: the writing section, the critical reading (formerly verbal) section, and the mathematics section.
 The maximum score is 2400.

-A commitment that assures academic freedom by protecting designated faculty members from dismissal or disciplinary action because their views may be unpopular or contrary to the views of others.
+Tenure is a commitment that assures academic freedom by protecting designated faculty members from dismissal or disciplinary action because their views may be unpopular or contrary to the views of others.
 Tenure may be awarded to a faculty member through a review process initiated after a specific number of years of service.
 The award of tenure gives the faculty member the “contingent right” to continued employment, and may be terminated only for just cause after a careful process.
 Some faculty positions are not designated as being in the “tenure track” (the path leading to consideration for tenure).

 Time to Degree (or Time to Completion)

-Number of calendar years that elapsed between the start of a student’s first term as a degree-seeking student and graduation (commencement date).
+Time to degree indicates the number of calendar years that elapsed between the start of a student’s first term as a degree-seeking student and graduation (commencement date).
 It is usually calculated by creating a graduation cohort that consists of the students who completed a type of degree (for example, Bachelor’s degree) in a given year, and looking backwards to measure the amount of time (including summers) between their first term as a degree-seeking student and graduation (commencement date).

-The percentage of admitted students who enroll.
+The percentage of admitted students who enroll is the yield rate.